Combining cytotoxic agents with continuous dose levels in seamless phase I-II clinical trials: Discussion

 In this article, we have not used the informative prior distributions used by \cite{tighiouart2019two} and therefore our estimation of the MTD curve is consequently less precise.
-The operating characteristics presented in this article can be considered as the baseline operating characteristics this design can have given the use of vague prior distributions are relatively low sample size.
+The operating characteristics presented in this article can be considered as the baseline operating characteristics this design can have given the use of vague prior distributions and relatively low sample size.
 By increasing the sample size or using more informative prior distributions in the dose-toxicity model, the design's operating characteristics are expected to improve.

-Finally, model robustness was not explored in this research since DLT and efficacy responses in our simulations were generated from the true probit linear and probit quadratic models for toxicity and efficacy, respectively.
-Such studies will lengthen the manuscript and are beyond the scope of this article.
-However, we note that the dose-toxicity model and dose finding algorithm in stage I were found to be fairly robust to model misspecification under small deviations of the true model from the working model in \cite{tighiouart2014dose,tighiouart2017bayesian}.
+Finally, model robustness was explored by using logistic and complementary log-log link functions to generate toxicity and efficacy data.
+Results show that the proposed design is robust to model misspecification under small deviations of the true model from the working model.

+On the application of the proposed design to settings with other type of compounds (i.e., immunotherapies or targeted therapies), we note that major changes would be needed to adapt the design to the characteristics of such compounds.
+The most relevant adaption would be the definition of the optimal dose combination combination.
+With cytotoxic agents, it is generally assumed that the optimal dose combination will be somewhere along the MTD curve.
+With immunotherapies or targeted therapies, this is not guaranteed and utility functions become necessary to find the right balance between toxicity and efficacy (see e.g., \cite{liu2018bayesian}).
+Also, because we would no longer restrict the search to the estimated MTD, we would need to extend the stage II adaptive randomization algorithm so that we are allowed to allocate patients to any dose combination with estimated probability of toxicity below the target probability of toxicity.

+Also, the design could be implemented in a setting with discrete dose combinations either with cytotoxics or immunotherapies with minor modifications with respect to the version of the design with continuous dose levels.
+To do so, in stage I, the continuous dose combinations would be rounded to nearest discrete dose combinations whereas, in stage II, patients would only be allocated to the initial set of discrete combinations based on the updated probability of efficacy estimates (i.e., the higher estimated probability of efficacy of a dose combination the higher the probability of being allocated to that dose combination).

+These two extensions are part of our research plan and we intent to evaluate the operating characteristics of the proposed design under these settings.